-The Electrical and Computer Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Electrical and Computer Engineering (ECE) undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The Electrical and Computer Engineering undergraduate program has the following objectives:

 - Graduates of the program will have successful careers.

 - Graduates of the program will continue to learn and adapt to a changing world.